Tinnitus neuromodulation research

 What this means for CalmTinnitus

 CalmTinnitus is inspired by these neuromodulation approaches.
-The app first helps you match your tinnitus pitch using a guided calibration with octave-check and loudness matching.
-That stored frequency is then used to drive the sound modes.
+The app first helps you match your tinnitus pitch using a guided calibration.
+That frequency then drives the sound modes.

-The core modes in CalmTinnitus are designed to line up with the research above:
+The therapy modes in CalmTinnitus are designed to align with the research above:

 Research shows that regular, comfortable use over time is more important than any single session.
-Results vary between individuals, and no sound app is a guaranteed cure — but for many people, sound-based training plus stress-reduction tools are a helpful part of long-term tinnitus management.
+Results vary between individuals, and no sound app is a guaranteed cure — but for many people, sound-based training plus mindfulness and education tools are a helpful part of long-term tinnitus management.